svenssonjoel/svenssonjoel.github.com/pages/src/lispbm_esp32_repl/index.md

 structure to show it to the user the stack can deplete, resulting in a crash and a reboot.
-It would be nice to make lispBM more friendly to small stacks by rewriting these internal recursive functions in some way that is more stack efficient. i'm appending this to the todo-list.
+It would be nice to make lispBM more friendly to small stacks by rewriting these internal recursive functions in some way that is more stack efficient.
+I'm appending this to the todo-list.

 <script async src="https://pagead2.googlesyndication.com/pagead/js/adsbygoogle.js"></script>
 <!-- horizontal unit -->